The WiSE Program at USC: The First Five Years

 Organization and Structure

 Operating from the Office of the Provost, the WiSE program is implemented by a Director who works closely with an Advisory Board of faculty.
 Together they continue to fine-tune existing programs and propose new ones.
 Reaching its first major milestone in 2006, the number of WiSE faculty increased from fifteen (twelve in USC Dornsife, three in Viterbi School of Engineering) to thirty-five (twenty-three in USC Dornsife and twelve in Viterbi School of Engineering).
-WiSE hopes to redouble the number of women faculty in these fields by 2011.
+As of the 2015-2016 academic year there are fifty-two WiSE faculty members (twenty-five in USC Dornsife and twenty-seven in Viterbi School of Engineering).

-The WiSE Program Director is Professor Leana Golubchik, who has the responsibility for the implementation of the program.
-The WiSE Advisory Board, chaired by Professor Hanna Reisler, works closely with the WiSE Program Director on all WiSE related issues.
-Two committees, one in USC Dornsife (chaired by Professor Jill McNitt-Gray) and the other at the USC Viterbi School of Engineering (chaired by Professor Urbashi Mitra), are appointed by the WiSE Program Director to select award recipients and to make recommendations for the direction of the Program.
-Working to coordinate the Advisory Board, committees, and the expanding array of WiSE activities, Dr. Sarah Fried-Gintis serves as the WiSE Program Manager.
+The WiSE Program Director is Professor Leana Golubchik, is responsible for the implementation of the program.
+The WiSE Advisory Board, chaired by Professor Judith Hirsch, works closely with the WiSE Program Director on all WiSE related issues.
+Two committees, one in USC Dornsife (chaired by Professor Jill McNitt-Gray) and the other at the USC Viterbi School of Engineering (chaired by Associate Professor Malancha Gupta), are appointed by the WiSE Program Director to select award recipients and to make recommendations for the direction of the Program.
+Working to coordinate the Advisory Board, committees, and the expanding array of WiSE activities, Mallory Redel serves as the WiSE Program Manager.